- Blocklist vs. Allowlist

 - Orders outside of your Return Window

-- Once you have a listing created, your Listings Dashboard will appear as you see in the image below.
-You will be able to view the List Item, the Date it was added & the type of listing.
+- Once you have a listing created, your Listings dashboard will appear.
+You will be able to view the item, the date it was added and the type of listing.

-- Select the Trash Can icon to the right of the listing you would like to remove.
+- Select the trash can icon to the right of the listing you would like to remove

 Types of Listings

-- Whitelisting an order will make all products in the order eligible for return
+- Adding an order to the Allowlist will make all products in the order eligible for return

-Blacklist by Product, All orders:
+Blocklist by Product, All Orders

-- Enter “product” in each row
+- Enter “product” in Column A (each row)

 - Shopify SKUs